Skip to main content

 Which company has more employees?

-Nabla has approximately 80 employees, while Insitro has approximately 300.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Nabla has about 80 employees; Insitro has about 300.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Nabla and Insitro competitors?